 From the Seogwi Bus terminal, take bus 182 to Seongpanak for about 30 minutes.

-If you’re struggling to decide what to do in Jeju island, I don’t blame you!
-The island is home to some of the greatest attractions in Korea and you need more than 5 days in Jeju to visit them all.
+If you’re struggling to decide what to do on Jeju Island, I don’t blame you!
+The island is home to some of the greatest attractions in Korea, and you need more than 5 days in Jeju to visit them all.

 Visit one of the many museums on Jeju Island.
 These include the Hello Kitty Museum, Love Land, Mini Mini Land, Glass Museum, and the Teddy Bear Museum.
 Yes, Koreans love museums!
 If you’re traveling with kids these museums are a must-see.
 Check out the museums and buy your tickets here.